amd/xdna-driver/src/driver/doc/amdnpu.rst

 PCIe EP
 -------

-NPU is visible to the x86 as a PCIe device with 3 BARS and an MSI-X interrupt vector.
+NPU is visible to the x86 as a PCIe device with multiple BARs and an MSI-X interrupt vector.
 NPU uses a dedicated high bandwidth SoC level fabric for reading writing into host memory.
 Each instance of ERT gets its own dedicated MSI-X interrupt.
 MERT gets a single instance of MSI-X interrupt.

-TODO, briefly describe the BARs
+The number of PCIe BARs varies depending on the specific device.
+Based on their functions, PCIe BARs can generally be categorized into the following types.
+* PSP BAR: Expose the AMD PSP(Platform Security Processor) function
+* SMU BAR: Expose the AMD SMU(System Management Unit) function
+* SRAM BAR: Expose ring buffers for the mailbox
+* Mailbox BAR: Expose the mailbox control registers(head, tail and isr registers etc.)
+* Public Register BAR: Expose public registers

+On specific devices, the above-mentioned BAR type might be combined into a single physical PCIe BAR.
+Or a BAR type might require two physical PCIe BARs to fully functional.
+For example,
+* On NPU1 device, PSP, SMU, Public Register BARs are on PCIe BAR index 0.
+* On NPU4 device, Mailbox and Public Register BARs are on PCIe BAR index 0.
+  The PSP BAR has some registers in PCIe BAR index 0 and PCIe BAR index 4.

 Process Isolation Hardware
 --------------------------